-2.2 Appointment and term of the Prime Minister
+7.3 Appointment and term of the Prime Minister

 The intention of our founding father of Constitution was to make the position of Prime Minister in the Parliament, the supreme political leader of his Cabinet.
 Thus the power of the Prime Minister lying hidden in the Cabinet.
-So they frame Article 74, which reads," There shall be a council of Ministers with the Prime Minister at the head -----" To strenghten the position of Prime Minister in the Parliamentary system, the maker of Constitution further stated in Article 75, "the Prime Minister shall be appointed by the President and the other Ministers shall be appointed by the President and the other Ministers shall be appointed by the President on the advice of the Prime Minister".
+So they frame Article 74, which reads," There shall be a council of Ministers with the Prime Minister at the head -----" To strenghten the position of Prime Minister in the Parliamentary system, the maker of Constitution further stated in Article 75, "the Prime Minister shall be appointed by the President and the other Ministers shall be appointed by the President on the advice of the Prime Minister".
 In fact, the President has hardly any choice.
-He is to appointment the leader of the majority party in the Lok Sabha as the Prime Minister.
+He is to appoint political party does not get the majority in the Lok Sabha as the Prime Minister.
 But when any political party does not get the majority in the Lok Sabha, the President can select and appoint the Prime Minister according to his personal discretion.
 The term of the Prime Minister is 5 years.
 However, if he loses the confidence of the Lok Sabha before completing the term, he must resign or the President can dismiss him.

-2.3 Powers and Functions of the Prime Minister
+7.4 Powers and Functions of the Prime Minister